-SOCS shall keep on file certificates signed by an authorized representative of the Charter School's insurance carrier.
+SOCSS shall keep on file certificates signed by an authorized representative of the insurance carrier.
+Certificates shall be endorsed as follows: The insurance afforded by this policy shall not be suspended, cancelled, reduced in coverage or limits or non-renewed except after thirty (30) days prior written notice by certified mail, return receipt requested, has been given to the District.
 Facsimile or reproduced signatures are not acceptable.
 The District reserves the right to require complete certified copies of the required insurance policies.
 Required insurance includes Commercial General Liability, Commercial Auto Liability, Worker's Compensation, Property and Fire, and Errors and Omissions.
-All insurance requirements are specified in the MOU between SOCS and the District.
+All insurance requirements shall be specified in an MOU with the District.